shockscript/spec/src/overview/relation/reactjs.md

 }
 ```

+The state's initializer represents the state's initial value.

-Like React.js, there is no transitively detection of mutation methods; therefore, the following is preferred over an array `.push(v)`:
+Like React.js, there is no transitive detection of mutation methods; therefore, the following is preferred over an array `.push(v)`:

 ```
 x = [...x, v];